- The CX Golden Rule Newsletter

 Discussing who owns the customer strategic relationship, implementation, training and support

 The debate goes on; who owns what in the customer journey.
-Many software companies in the startup and high growth phases do not understanding the difference between the professional services roles and the Customer Success Manager role.
+Many software companies in the startup and high growth phases do not understanding the difference between the professional services and Customer Success.

 The top software companies have two types of services with a set of roles under each type that are designed to plan and deliver a customer’s roadmap plan to operationalize the software and deliver a set of high value outcomes: